Charleston Nursing Home Wandering and Elopement Guide

 A resident who elopes faces an even greater danger.
 Residents who leave a facility have been struck by vehicles in hit-and-run accidents, suffered serious falls outside, been assaulted by strangers, and experienced exposure injuries, including hypothermia and frostbite, which can lead to amputation.
 In the most tragic cases, elopement results in death, sometimes from drowning, exposure, or being struck by a vehicle while disoriented near roadways.

 Residents with dementia or Alzheimer’s are especially vulnerable outside of a supervised setting because they often cannot find their way back, communicate their location, or recognize danger.
-This is precisely why South Carolina nursing homes and assisted living facilities are legally required to proactively prevent these incidents, rather than merely respond after the fact.
+This is precisely why Charleston nursing homes and assisted living facilities are legally required to proactively prevent these incidents, rather than merely respond after the fact.

 Who Can Be Held Liable for Wandering and Elopement Injuries?